 - You are not authorised to deposit any funds raised into your personal bank account.
 Once you receive an authority to raise funds for Drought Angels any funds raised using our name must be deposited into our approved account.

-- For activities related to the collection of non-perishable goods, products or household items and/or the collection of gifts, you will not be required to complete the below Fundraising Application.
-In this instance please complete a Goods Donations inquiry form and we will be in touch shortly..
+- For activities related to the collection of non-perishable goods, products or household items and/or the collection of gifts, please contact our Warehouse Manager at [email protected].
 Please note: You will not have the authority to deliver such products/goods directly to primary producers or their families.
 Visits to our farming families are conducted by the Drought Angels team only.

 - Drought Angels or a representative will endeavour to attend fundraising events when requested.
 This is at the discretion of Drought Angels and dependent on availability.
 Please allow a minimum of 3 weeks for your request to be eligible for consideration.